TransMux/TorchMiner/README.md

  [] Add Plugin Able And Disable Stat

- [] Move Miner Options to yaml File
+ [] Move Miner Options to yaml File, Add Config Class

  Now Plugins only supports output functions, they can`t modify or change the data of the Miner class.Any Ideas?
 I am glad to know.